apache/doris-website/versioned_docs/version-1.2/sql-manual/sql-reference/Data-Manipulation-Statements/Load/STREAM-LOAD.md

 10. timezone: Specify the time zone used for this import.
 The default is Dongba District.
 This parameter affects the results of all time zone-related functions involved in the import.

-11. exec_mem_limit: Import memory limit.
+11. exec_mem_limit: Load memory limit.
 Default is 2GB.
 The unit is bytes.

 12. format: Specify load data format, support csv, json, <version since="1.2" type="inline"> csv_with_names(support csv file line header filter), csv_with_names_and_types(support csv file first two lines filter), parquet, orc</version>, default is csv.